NOAA-GFDL/MOM6/docs/forcing.rst

 The data table can be written in two formats: "legacy" or as a standard yaml file.

 Legacy Format:
-    "ICE", "sic_obs", "sic", "INPUT/hadisst_ice.data.nc", "bilinear", 0.01
+    "ATM", "t_bot",  "t2m", "./INPUT/2t_ERA5.nc", "bilinear", 1.0

 Speficying a constant value:
     Rather than overriding with data from a file, one can also set a field to constant.
 To do this, pass empty strings to `fieldname_file` and `file_name`.
 The `factor` now corresponds to the override value.
-For example:
+For example, the following sets the temperature at the bottom of the atmosphere to 290 Kelvin:

 .. code-block:: rst
-    "ICE", "sic_obs", "", "", "bilinear", 0.01
+    "ATM", "t_bot",  "", "", "bilinear", 290.0

 More information can be found in the FMS data_override `readme file <https://github.com/NOAA-GFDL/FMS/tree/main/data_override>`_.